meyer-lab-cshl/xspeciestcells/README.md

 ## Directory structure

 - [`scripts`](./scripts/) contains the final scripts that allow the (1) preprocessing of the data and (2) generation of figures in the manuscript;
-- [`figures`](./figures) will contain the final figures present in the manuscript as PDF files, upon peer-reviewed publication.
+- [`figures`](./figures) contains the final figures present in the manuscript as PDF files, upon peer-reviewed publication.